kinigitbyday/rk/README.md

 ```
 USAGE
-  $ rk adventofcode:2022:day2:rock-paper-scissors-2 --groupingsFile <value> [--verbose]
+  $ rk adventofcode:2022:day2:rock-paper-scissors-2 --file <value>

 FLAGS
-  --groupingsFile=<value>  (required) A file containing pairs of encoded rock, paper, scissors games.
-Each game is a
+  --file=<value>  (required) A file containing pairs of encoded rock, paper, scissors games.
+Each game is a line.
+One
-                           line.
-One encoded letter representing player selection and one encoded letter representing
+                  encoded letter representing player selection and one encoded letter representing the desired result
-                           the desired result per line
+                  per line
-  --verbose

 DESCRIPTION
   Given a list of pairs of one player's rock, paper, scissors choices and the desired result, calculate the scores for